tunroam/paper/intersection_proposal_report/121subq.md

-  - How could the VPN endpoint details be communicated from the supplicant to the authentication server?
+  1. How can the VPN endpoint details be communicated from the supplicant to the authentication server?
-  - What modifications or configurations will enable an authentication (802.1x) server to set network policies based on a VPN endpoint?
+  2. What modifications or configurations will enable an authentication (802.1x) server to set network policies based on a VPN endpoint?
-  - Which network policies are of interest to this protocol?
+  3. Which network policies are of interest to this protocol?
 <!--
   - Which authentication protocols are available on COTS clients?
   - Which network policies need to be enforced?